lavishay-technion/ansible_shallow/00_intro/README.md

 - Ssh server
 - Python3, with pip3

-> `[!]` Note: essentially any minimal  UNIX/Linux machine should be managed with ansible.
-In cases where python and other required packages are not found, ansible can adapt,e.g ansible manages windows machines with `Win-RM` and powershell.
+> `[!]` Note: essentially any minimal  UNIX/Linux machine should be managed with Ansible.
+In cases where python and other required packages are not found, Ansible can adapt,e.g Ansible manages windows machines with `Win-RM` and powershell.

 ### How Ansible works ?

 #### Inventory file

 - The Inventory is a description of the nodes that can be accessed by Ansible.
-- The Inventory is described by a configuration file, in INI or YAML format, whose default location is in /etc/ansible/hosts.
+- The Inventory is described by a configuration file, in INI or YAML format, whose default location is in `/etc/ansible/hosts`.
 - The configuration file lists either the IP address or hostname of each node that is accessible by Ansible.
 In addition, nodes can be assigned to groups

 ---

 # How Ansible works ? (cont.)

 #### Ansible modules

 - Modules are mostly standalone and can be written in a standard scripting language (such as Python, Perl, Ruby, Bash, etc.).
 - One of the guiding properties of modules is idempotence, which means that even if an operation is repeated multiple times (e.g., upon recovery from an outage), it will always place the system into the same state

 ---

 # How Ansible works ? (cont.)

 #### Ansible playbooks